Deputy Prime Minister fumes over climate link to bushfires

 “It’s not about cheap political point-scoring.
 Not the ravings of some greenie in his apartment in Melbourne, crying out how bad coal is.”

-But he warned he would not cop the Prime Minister being blamed by the Greens for the loss of homes and lives in bushfires.
+But he warned he would not cop PM Scott Morrison being blamed by the Greens for the loss of homes and lives in bushfires.

 “What really galled me is that he blamed Scott Morrison and the government for the loss of those lives,” he said.